 - o.
 If fixed guideway or High Intensity Busway directional route miles (FG or HIB DRM) are reported, interview the person responsible for maintaining and reporting NTD data whether the operations meet FTA definition of fixed guideway (FG) or High Intensity Busway (HIB) in that the service is: - Rail, trolleybus (TB), ferryboat (FB), or aerial tramway (TR); or - Bus (MB, CB, or RB) service operating over exclusive or controlled access rights-of- way (ROW); and - i.
 Access is restricted; - ii.
 Legitimate need for restricted access is demonstrated by peak period level of service D or worse on a parallel adjacent highway; - iii.
-Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (HOV) (i.e., vanpools (VP), carpools) must demonstrate safe operation; and - i.
-High Occupancy/Toll (HO/T) lanes meet FHWA requirements for traffic flow and use of toll revenues.
-The transit agency has provided the NTD a copy of the State's certification to the U.S. Secretary of Transportation stating that it has established a program for monitoring, assessing, and reporting on the operation of the HOV facility with HO/T lanes.
+Restricted access is enforced for freeways; priority lanes used by other high occupancy vehicles (HOV) (i.e., vanpools (VP), carpools) must demonstrate safe operation.

-Results - We interviewed the Administrative Specialist - Transit Division and determined that OCTA's Motor Bus services operate over HIB lanes that appear consistent with the FTA's definition of High Intensity Bus lanes.
+Results - We interviewed the Business Unit Analyst - Transit Division and determined that OCTA's Motor Bus services operate over HIB lanes that appear consistent with the FTA's definition of High Intensity Bus lanes.